Country Profile of Germany

 The multi-annual work programme is outlined in an integrated Strategy and Programme Plan of the FSO, which is an information document (not a legal act).
-The strategy and programme plan of the FSO for the years 2009-2013 was published in 2009.
+The strategy and programme plan of the FSO for the years 2013-2017 was published on 3 July 2013.

 The Publication gives an overview about all statistical working areas and all responsible contact parters, lists all official statistics produced within the FSO, the most important publications and the current statistical tasks and those planned in the near future.

 Benefits of the Corporate Plan are: the orientation of planning processes towards the strategic goals; the participation of all departments in implementing the strategic goals, an overview of the entire work-programme by including the current and new activities of all areas of work, priority setting in compliance with available resources.